In this article:

 Create SSL files locally

-It’s possible to create files locally only for single-domain and wildcard SSL.
+It’s possible to create files locally on your computer only for single-domain and wildcard SSL.
 For multi-domain SSL, skip to this part of the article.

 With this option, the CSR and Private Key will be generated on your laptop or computer.
 We don’t store these files in our system.